Workshops & Webinars

 Why choose a workshop with Joel Tjintjelaar?

 When it comes to the evolution of structured methods and techniques in digital B&W post-processing, post-processing styles, and theoretical approaches, Joel Tjintjelaar has been widely seen as one of those very few innovators and pioneers in digital B&W photography.
 Joel made significant contributions to the advancement of digital B&W processing methods and visual styles that are trending now or have become a global standard.
 Learning from Joel means learning from the original source.
-Where others emulate and consolidate, Joel always leads by improving himself first.
+Apart from that, Joel puts respect toward each other first and that shows in the way he conducts his workshops.

 About My Teachings & Specialties

-• B&W photography and post-processing: Since 2011 I’ve been teaching my iSGM2.0 method of B&W post-processing that has since become the B&W method for many award-winning photographers.
+- B&W photography and post-processing: Since 2011 I’ve been teaching my iSGM2.0 method of B&W post-processing that has since become the B&W method for many award-winning photographers.
 Today, this method has evolved and improved so much that the manual method has been automated in my B&W Artisan Pro plugin for Photoshop.
-The panel therefore plays an important role in my processing workshop to speed up the process but can also be replaced by a manual workflow.
-If you are a photographer who likes to be on the forefront of what is possible in digital B&W photography, then I will show you what’s there and beyond.

-• Architectural Photography, landscape photography and still life photography: These are the genres I’m specialized in but that I always approach from a fine-art point of view.
-When it comes to architectural photography, as a commissioned architectural photographer, I will teach you how to celebrate the design and everything else you won’t learn anywhere else, so potential clients will notice you for commissioned projects.
-Fine art architecture is far more than just post-processing.
-It’s a 3-phase process that starts with the architect’s idea, incorporated in a physical and cultural environment, then through interpretation and execution in the field, you will end with the processing.
+- Architectural Photography, landscape photography and still life photography: These are the genres I’m specialized in.
+When it comes to architectural photography, as a commissioned architectural photographer, I will teach you how to celebrate the design and composition techniques you won’t learn anywhere else.

 Paid and Free Webinars